 I’m not sure when this idea first came to me, but I’ve been trying to perfect it for a while.
-My goal is to make a fabulous castle party cake without purchasing expensive pans or kits.
+My goal is to make a fabulous #DisneySide castle party cake without purchasing expensive pans or kits.
 This is what I came up with:

 I’m using a single boxed cake mix, two 8-inch cake pans, one 12-cup cupcake tin and a dozen cupcake wrappers.
 If you need to feed a bigger group, use two cake mixes and make 24 cupcakes instead of 12.
 You’ll also need 5 sugar cones, 2 sets of wooden to-go chopsticks and a wooden skewer.

 Follow the directions for the cake mix and distribute the batter between your three pans.
 Fill the cupcake tin(s) first then divide the remaining batter evenly between the two cake pans.

 If you’re using one cake mix, your layers will be somewhat thin, but they’ll be fine.
 Bake all pans according to box mix directions until a toothpick inserted in the centers comes out clean.
 Allow cakes to cool for 10 minutes then invert and remove cakes from pans.
 Leave cupcakes in wrappers.

 Whip up your favorite frosting recipe and crumb coat your two 8-inch cakes into one double layer cake.
 I like this recipe at Wilton.com: http://www.wilton.com/recipe/Buttercream-Icing